 In addition to the Hsp70 accumulation following heat shock, the present investigation also demonstrated exercise-induced Hsp70 in the skeletal muscle vasculature.
-As exercise gives rise to hyperthermia, it is not surprising that exercise-induced Hsp70 increases in the vasculature were observed.
+As exercise gives rise to hyperthermia, it is not surprising that exerciseinduced Hsp70 increases in the vasculature were observed.
 Given that our exercise protocol (30m/min, 60min, 2% grade) significantly increased the rat rectal temperatures (Table 2), it is likely that heat was a main factor for the Hsp70 increases in the vasculature (16).
-However, while increases in body temperature may accompany high-intensity exercise, exercise-induced Hsp70 has been shown to occur independently from changes in body temperature (30).
+However, while increases in body temperature may accompany highintensity exercise, exercise-induced Hsp70 has been shown to occur independently from changes in body temperature (30).
 Stary et al. (36) showed that exercise of isolated single muscle fibers maintained in a constant temperature bath increased Hsp70 mRNA.
 Furthermore, muscle heating to levels comparable to those occurring during exercise failed to induce a significant increase in Hsp70 levels in humans (28).
-As such, we following hypoxia may have been responsible for the selective increase in Hsp70 displayed by the venous walls.
-It appears that, regardless of heat, shear or stretch stress, oxidative stress is capable of inducing Hsp70 in vascular cells and may aid in the vasculature expression of Hsp70 observed during exercise, further serving to protect the vessels and surrounding muscle as previously described.
+As such, we cannot exclude that other factors associated with exercise-induced increased blood flow and supply acted to upregulate Hsp70 expression in vascular cells of the Plnt and WV.